nherpen/Docus-Pocus/docs/230180-PDGF/sow_230180-PDGF.md

 Bright is determined to develop a test setup in their lab that is capable of testing 1000 PICs per day.
 The setup in mind fulfills functions in three categories:
  1. **Die handling**: Transferring a die from gel-pak to die chuck, positioning the chuck, aligning optical & electrical probes to the PIC & scanning PIC geometry.
  2. **Optical measurements**: Various measurements including a tunable laser, polarisation controller, optical power meter & DC current measurements.
- 3. **Overhead**: Data handling, sequence generation, safety features, report generation, device management & procedures.
+ 3. **Overhead**: Data handling & management, sequence generation, safety features, report generation, device management & procedures.

 Ultimately, a gel-pak can be placed in the test setup, PICs will be loaded & unloaded automatically on a chuck where a sequence of optical measurements are executed, resulting in a performance report.
 Figure N shows this process roughly.